l1x/harddots/README.md

 ### **Commands**

-Here are some commands based on your requirements:
+Here are some commands based on the requirements:

 1. **harddots init**
    * **Action:** Clones your dotfiles Git repository to a local cache (e.g., ~/.cache/harddots/dotfiles or ~/.local/share/harddots/dotfiles).